tc39/proposal-eventual-send/README.md

 Probably the most common distributed programming case, invocation of remote methods with or without requiring return results, can be implemented by powerless proxies.
-All authority needed to enable communication between the peers can be implemented in the handled promise infrastructure.
+All authority needed to enable communication between the peers can be implemented in the delegated promise infrastructure.

 The `E(target)` proxy maker wraps a remote target and allows for a single remote method call returning a promise for the result.